Brat (album): Artwork and marketing

 Despite its simple appearance, the album cover's design underwent a five-month development process, maintaining a green square with text.
 Designer Brent David Freaney selected the colour after examining around 500 shades, aiming for an off-putting, garish effect.
 The final shade resonated with Charli's vision of bold irreverence.
 The typography, based on Arial, was chosen for its non-"precious" feel.
 While considering various Swiss typefaces, Freaney wanted to surpass Helvetica.
 The text, slightly stretched to "give it a personality", is awkwardly placed to be neither small and tasteful nor large and loud, creating an opinion-less aesthetic.

-In the weeks leading up to Brats release, a wall in Greenpoint, Brooklyn—which fans called the "brat wall"—was painted and repainted with the album's signature green color and various messages.
+In the weeks leading up to Brats release, a wall in Greenpoint, Brooklyn—which fans called the "brat wall"—was painted and repainted with the album's signature green colour and various messages.
 Over the summer, its messages changed frequently in line with the album's promotion cycle.
 The first message was "i'm your fav reference"—a lyric from the single "360"—before it was repainted to read simply "brat".
 On 10 June, when Brats deluxe edition was released, the wall was changed to white with the message "brat and it's the same but there's three more songs so it's not".
 By the middle of June, the wall remained white but changed its message to "lorde", indicating Lorde's possible involvement with future releases pertaining to Brat, which soon appeared in the remix version of "Girl, So Confusing".
 The final message of the Brat wall—"ok bye!" in the album's signature green—was painted on 1 July.